Nicholas Omonuk

-Nicholas Omonuk (born c.
+Nicholas Omonuk Okoit (born c.
 1999) is a Ugandan climate justice activist and founder of End Fossil Occupy Uganda, a movement advocating for the phase out of fossil fuels and just transition (a process of transforming economies and societies towards sustainability while ensuring fairness and equity for all, particularly those most vulnerable to the changes) in Africa.
 Omonuk holds a degree in Land Economics from Kyambogo University, and has participated in international climate campaigns and conferences, including global climate events like the European Forum Alpbach in Austria, and UNFCCC annual climate conferences like the yearly United Nations Climate Change Conferences.

 Early life and education

 Omonuk is from a pastoralist family in Pallisa, Eastern Uganda.
 He comes from the Iteso tribe, where each child has specific household responsibilities.
 According to sources, his activism was influenced by experiencing the effects of environmental challenges, such as drought, during his youth.
+Growing up in a rural community heavily reliant on farming and pastoralism, he experienced the direct impacts of climate change during his youth.
+In an interview published in Hermann (2024), he recalls that as a child, he and his brothers were responsible for looking after the family's livestock, initially traveling short distances to access water from a borehole.
+Over time, however, increasing drought conditions forced them to travel increasingly longer distances to find water and grazing land, eventually making it impossible to sustain their herd.
+According to Omonuk, the family was forced to sell off much of their livestock, with his father resorting to keeping chickens and selling eggs to fund his children's education.

 Omonuk holds a bachelor's degree of science in Land Economics, Land and Property Evaluation (Surveying) from the Kyambogo University.
+Upon arriving at university, Omonuk observed that the majority of students did not come from rural communities, despite over 70% of Uganda's population living in rural and marginalized areas.
+According to sources, this observation, combined with his personal experience of climate-driven displacement of traditional livelihoods and culture, motivated his entry into climate activism.